alexander-ww/hacker-rank-practice/trees/preorder-traversal/Usage.md

 ## Input Format

-Our test code passes the root node of a binary tree to the _preOrder_ function.
+The user provides the size of the tree on the first line of input.
+The user then provides the nodes on the second line of input.

 ## Constraints